-SAMPLE SCHOOL/COMMUNITY AGREEMENT
+OR

-We, the undersigned, representing the d at
+I, the undersigned as the Chief Financial Officer of (insert name of agency), confirm that our agency has the required matching funds available for completion of the above referenced project.
+Furthermore, I confirm that (insert name of agency) is committed to completing the project within the timeframe outlined by the grant agreement and maintaining the project in perpetuity for the benefit of public outdoor recreation.

-(insert name of community) ,
+Sincerely,

-has been informed and is in agreement wit
+(insert Chief Financial Officer's name and signature)

-the objectives and goals the grant projection ect proposal of (insert name of project) - ·
+We, the undersigned, representing the ne s chool district of (insert (insert name of school district) (insert address) in the City/Community of (insert name of cor nmunity) certify that the City/Community of (insert name of community) has been informed and is ir n agreement with the objectives and goals the grant project proposal of (insert name of project) ·

 We further certify that:

-The undersigned city/community will be review. e made aware of on-going planning g for this project and given the opportunity for
+The undersigned city/community will be made a ware of on-going planning for this project and given the opportunity for review.

 The undersigned community will have an opportunity to review the plans for operation of the proposed facilities.

-Every effort will be made to encourage the general public to use the facili ties.
+Every effort will be made to encourage the general public to use the facilities.

-kept open for general public use at rea sonable hours and times of the yea on for general public use and the pi tion is permitted as long as the facilities are or according to the type of area and facility. roposed hours scheduled for school activitie The
+Exclusive school use of the proposed facilities for instruction and competition is permitted as long as the facilities are kept open for general public use at reasonable hours and times of the year according to the type of area and facility.
+The proposed schedule of hours of operation for general public use and the proposed hours scheduled for school activities is attached hereto and is hereby made part of this agreement.

-• clearly posted at the facility at all times. ic use will be reviewed by the undersigned
+The hours of operation and the hours open for general public use will be clearly posted at the facility at all times.
+Changes in the hours for school activities and hours open for general public use will be reviewed by the undersigned community.

-School Representative Name School Representative Title -
+School Representative NameSchool Representative Title

 School Representative Signature Date

 Name of City/Community

-Community Representative Name -
+Community Representative Name

 Community Representative Title

-Community Representative Signature D-t-
+Community Representative Signature Date

 Notary Signature Date

-Section IV.
-Creating a 6(F)(3) Boundary Map
+SECTION IV.
+CREATING AN LWCF BOUNDARY MAP

 When applying for a LWCF grant, project sponsors must submit a signed and dated project boundary map which clearly delineates the area to be protected under Section 6(f)(3) of the LWCF program.
 Land identified within the Section 6(f)(3) boundary must be retained in perpetuity for public outdoor recreation use.
 Generally this area includes the entire park or project area where recreation is being developed, except in unusual cases where it can be shown that a facility within an area is clearly self-sustaining (and accessible) without reliance on the surrounding area.
 The project area must be readily accessible through a public corridor (i.e. parking lot, street, permanent public easement, etc.).
 Maps should be no bigger than 11" x 17".
 Maps may be drawn on a satellite or aerial image.
 Full-color images are preferred.
-Use the checklist below to ensure all the required elements have been included on your 6(f)(3) boundary map, and refer to the boundary map template on page 17 that shows a numeric legend of the corresponding elements.
-The numeric legend is provided only as a reference to help identify each element and does not need to be reproduced on the boundary map you submit with your application.
+Use the checklist below to ensure all the required elements have been included on your LWCF boundary map, and refer to the boundary map template on page 17 that shows a numeric legend of the corresponding elements.
+The numeric legend is provided only as a reference to help i dentify each element and does not need to be reproduced on the boundary map you submit with your application.